mPower Beverage Software Backup Reminder Thank you again for choosing to be one of our…

 Larger Inventory Profile

-Additionally, you will need to be able to run reports to see what new items have been created, what items are selling (or not), and more.
+Additionally, you will need to be able to run reports to see what new items have been created, what items are selling (or not), items that have fallen below their minimum, and more.

 Adding a New Register